Understanding Docker Containers Before You Install

 docker logs -f container_name

-# Execute a command inside a running container
+# Open a shell inside a running container

 docker exec -it container_name /bin/sh